 MNOs have had other priorities as they consider changes in usage — for example, some are seeing a decline in revenue from pay-as-you-go subscribers on tight budgets who can’t afford to top up.
 Mobile internet usage has also fallen in those territories under quarantine, as people connect via their home WiFi, further affecting revenues.
 Meanwhile, enterprises are also reassessing their priorities, as mentioned above, so how many will be ready to launch a new, complex — and expensive — campaign?
 There is simply no RCS business case for some operators.

 These factors (and others) have negatively impacted RCS rollouts, and various sources are predicting slower growth than previously expected just three or four months ago.

 In general, A2P traffic has been remarkably unaffected by lockdowns around the world.
 Decreased traffic from some sources has been compensated for by rises from others.
 Consequently, we have actually seen a natural growth of 4-6% in most markets, and Mobilesquared has said that their year-end traffic predictions for 2020 have only lowered by 2bn messages post-Covid (compared with those predictions made earlier).

 From our position, GMS believes that these developments have demonstrated the value of A2P messaging for both enterprises and operators.
-We have even had several MNOs approach us to find out more about securing their SMS connections with managed services.
-After seeing the health and – in particular – the resilience of A2P messaging, operators are looking to further secure and exploit the revenue opportunity they have before them.
+We have even had several MNOs approach us to find out more about securing their SMS connections with GMS Messaging Protection.
+After seeing the health and — in particular — the resilience of A2P messaging, operators are looking to further secure and exploit the revenue opportunity they have before them.